Produce Helpful and Unique Content at Scale Using Content Briefs

 What is a content brief?

-A content brief is a document that gathers all the necessary instructions a writer needs to write a search-engine optimized article about a specific topic, or around a specific keyword.
-The amount of details included can vary depending on the amount of creative freedom given to the writer.Â
+A content brief is a document that gathers all the necessary instructions a writer needs to write a search-engine optimized article about a specific topic or around a specific keyword.
+The amount of details included can vary depending on the amount of creative freedom given to the writer.

-The main goal of a content brief is to make sure that the writer follows the prearranged plan for that piece of content.Â
+The main goal of a content brief is to make sure that the writer follows the prearranged plan for that piece of content.

-Without a content brief, the risk is that the final piece of content won’t answer your readers' questions, will lack expertise, won’t fit your brand narrative nor positioning, and even worse – it can become a fluffy regurgitation of previously published content on the web.
+Without a content brief, the risk is that the final piece of content won’t answer your readers' questions, will lack expertise, won’t fit your brand narrative nor positioning, or even worse — it can become a fluffy regurgitation of previously published content on the web.

 As the content brief is the first step of a content creation process – be it for blog posts, e-books or white papers – it is also the best way to make sure that all involved parties are aligned at every step of the content creation journey.

-When to use a content brief?
+When should I use a content brief?

-- Copywriters are missing the brand’s tone, voice, and narrativeÂ
+- Copywriters are missing the brand’s tone, voice, and narrative

 - It’s too hard to achieve consistency